-UPDATE 1-Greek, Italian yield spread turns negative for first time since 2008
+UPDATE 2-Italian bonds yield more than Greece's for first time since 2008

 Since S&P’s rating review, Italian 10-year yields are up 17 bps, while Greece’s have risen a mere 2 bps.

-The anti-establishment 5-Star Movement and the centre-left Democratic Party formed a new government in September, which calmed investors’ nerves, but some now think that coalition might break down in the near future.
+Italy’s anti-establishment 5-Star Movement and centre-left Democratic Party formed a new government in September, which calmed investors’ nerves, but some now think that coalition might break down in the near future.
 Victory for the far-right League in a regional election in late October did not help.

 “A majority of investors and market participants are still expecting that some political uncertainty will come back,” said Sebastian Fellechner, rates strategist at DZ Bank.

 Some think the coalition government “is not a long-term deal,” Fellechner said, adding that he expects the Greek-Italian yield spread to remain volatile in the coming weeks and even months.

-(Reporting by Olga Cotaga, additional reporting by Sujata Rao; editing by Yoruk Bahceli, Larry King)
+Reporting by Olga Cotaga, additional reporting by Sujata Rao Editing by Yoruk Bahceli, Larry King, Peter Graff